-By working together through the Homes for Brighton & Hove joint venture, Hyde and the council can speedy up the delivery of new homes and address the need demonstrated by the City Plan and Housing Strategy.
+By working together through the Homes for Brighton & Hove partnership, Hyde and the council can speed up the delivery of new homes and address the need demonstrated by the City Plan and Housing Strategy.

 Hyde is well-established within the city and has a good history of building high quality new homes as well as bringing additional benefits, such as employment, training and apprenticeship opportunities for local people.

 The 1,000 new homes will be built over five years - 500 homes for rent set to be affordable to working Brighton & Hove residents earning the new National Living Wage and 500 homes being available to purchase though shared ownership.
 Over 500 new homes are planned in the first wave of the development.

 Hyde and Brighton & Hove City Council are equally funding the project, with each partner investing 50% of the total cost into Homes for Brighton & Hove.
 The council will use receipts from the sale of properties and will also get a loan from the Public Works Loan Board to fund their share, so there will be no impact on existing council budgets.

 What makes this plan different from other housing developments in the city:

 - 50% of the homes with rents set to be affordable to low income households earning the National Living Wage